Piripiri, Piauí: History

 The city origin comes from ingrown land in a place called "Botica" issued to Antonio Fernandes Macedo on January 20, 1777.
-Its foundation goes back to an unknown date of the year 1844, when its owner, Father Domingos de Freitas e Silva, came seeking refuge, after fighting for independence of Piaui, built a house in a place called Anajás, and then, next, a chapel dedicated to Our Lady of Remedies, which is the current patron of the city.
+Its foundation goes back to an unknown date of the year 1844, when its owner, Father Domingos de Freitas e Silva, came seeking refuge, after fighting for independence of Piauí, built a house in a place called Anajás, and then, next, a chapel dedicated to Our Lady of Remedies, which is the current patron of the city.
 Then the priest went to live there with his family from agriculture and livestock.

 These two buildings were the only buildings of Piripiri until 1855, when Father Domingos de Freitas e Silva decided to divide the lands of their property in small batches, offering them to those who wanted to live there.
 Shortly afterwards many families began to arrive in Piripiri.
 In 1857, Piripiri started to have the appearance of a village, and Father Domingos opened a small school.
 In this school he gave classes of first letters and Latin for a long time.
 In 1860, he donated the chapel dedicated to Our Lady of Remedies.